 - 1. Specifying psb_ovt_xhal for the extype argument the user will obtain a descriptor for a domain partition in which the additional layers are fetched as part of an (extended) halo; however the index-to-process mapping is identical to that of the base descriptor; - 2.
 Specifying psb_ovt_asov for the extype argument the user will obtain a descriptor with an overlapped decomposition: the additional layer is aggregated to the local subdomain (and thus is an overlap), and a new halo extending beyond the last additional layer is formed.

 6.7 psb_spall - Allocates a sparse matrix

 call psb_spall(a, desc_a, info, nnz)

-${\bf nnz}\,$ An estimate of the number of nonzeroes in the local part of the assembled a the matrix to be allocated.
+${f nnz}$ An estimate of the number of nonzeroes in the local part of the assembled matrix.

-matrix.

 Scope: global.
 Type: optional.